There are many important reasons to invest in forklift operator training:

 Online forklift training will require more studying and focus on the part of the trainee, but it is an essential solution when onsite training is impossible (like during the COVID-19 pandemic).
 Once onsite work is possible, consider having trainees do a follow-up training on all forklifts and equipment to ensure that they are operating in a safe manner.

-Our in-depth onsite training is more expensive than our online options, but both are priced to be very affordable.
-NITCO’s online and onsite training programs are far more comprehensive and safety-oriented than many other options, so you can trust that your investment is well worth the outcomes.
+Our in-depth onsite training can be more expensive than our online options, but both are priced to be very affordable.
+NITCO’s online and onsite training programs are far more comprehensive and safety-oriented than many other options, so you can trust that your investment is well worth it.

 To ensure long-term success and your operational safety, our program instructors provide their contact information, along with an invitation to follow up with a call or email should you ever need advice or guidance.
 Contact Us for forklift training pricing information.